NMAP commands with examples Introduction

 SCTP INIT scan

 SCTP INIT scan is the combination of TCP and UDP SCAN with newly added features like multi streaming and multi homing.
 It's main advantage is that even in a firewall restricted network it is capable of doing fastest scan of thousand ports in a few second.
 The option 'Y' is used with NMAP commands for SCTP INIT scan.
-See the given example.
+See the below given example.

 Multi streaming = It is technique to send multiple data at the same time where each data or stream has its own unique job.